Monastery: Others

 The last years of the 18th century marked in the Christian Church the beginnings of growth of monasticism among Protestant denominations.
 The center of this movement was in the United States and Canada beginning with the Shaker Church, which was founded in England and then moved to the United States.
 In the 19th century many of these monastic societies were founded as Utopian communities based on the monastic model in many cases.
-Aside from the Shakers, there were the Amanna, the Anabaptists, and others.
+Aside from the Shakers, there were the Amana Colonies, the Anabaptists, and others.
 Many did allow marriage but most had a policy of celibacy and communal life in which members shared all things communally and disavowed personal ownership.

+Among Conservative Anabaptists are the Bruderhof Communities, which have experienced extensive growth around the world.

-In the 19th-century monasticism was revived in the Church of England, leading to the foundation of such institutions as the House of the Resurrection, Mirfield (Community of the Resurrection), Nashdom Abbey (Benedictine), Cleeve Priory (Community of the Glorious Ascension) and Ewell Monastery (Cistercian), Benedictine orders, Franciscan orders and the Orders of the Holy Cross, Order of St. Helena.
-Other Protestant Christian denominations also engage in monasticism, particularly Lutherans in Europe and North America.
-For example, the Benedictine order of the Holy Cross at St Augustine's House in Michigan is a Lutheran order of monks and there are Lutheran religious communities in Sweden and Germany.
-In the 1960s, experimental monastic groups were formed in which both men and women were members of the same house and also were permitted to be married and have children—these were operated on a communal form.
+Other Protestant Christian denominations also engage in monasticism, including other Reformed (Continental Reformed, Presbyterian and Congregationalist) denominations.
+In the 1960s, experimental monastic groups were formed in which both men and women were members of the same house and also were permitted to be married and have children – these were operated on a communal form.